tosimiadesoye/beecommerce/README.md

 This is a makeup ecommerce web app

 ## Features

+**User & mobile friendly navigation
+**Mobile Responsiveness
-Users can click on the shop icon and click on the type of product they want to shop for.
-To view an item, users can click on view item to view a product, pick the color of product they want to shop for, view and unview a product description, shop by similar products, can also increment, decrement and delete the items in their cart and pick the type of delivery they want.
-To checkout users have to login.
+** A shop icon for users to click on a product type **Ability to pick product color, view and unview desciption **Users can cart a product to cart and increment, decrement and delete the items in their cart **Ability for users to pick the delivery type.
+**Searchbar functionality
+**To checkout users have to login.
+** A login and signup button for personalised user experience

 This project was created with Taillwindcss and the MERN stack(MongoDB, Express,React,Node)